michaelkkehoe/sre-interview/observability.md

+# Observability

 ## Monitoring concepts

-1. What is white-box monitoring
+*Q: What is white-box monitoring?*
+A: White box monitoring is where you know the internals of the system.
+And the system has instrumentation in place to emit telemetry—metrics, logs, traces, etc (https://www.scalyr.com/blog/black-box-monitoring-track-opaque-systems/)

-2. What is black-box monitoring
+*Q: What is black-box monitoring?*
+A: Black box monitoring is where you don’t have control and don’t know what’s happening inside the system.
+You only monitor the system from the outside—its behavior. (https://www.scalyr.com/blog/black-box-monitoring-track-opaque-systems/)_

-3. What is the purpose of external monitoring
+*Q: What is the purpose of external monitoring?*
+A: To ensure that your users can access your website (and that performance is acceptable).
+External monitoring helps detect CDN/ ISP issues.

-4. What are some factors to consider with external monitoring?
+*Q: What are some factors to consider with external monitoring?*
+A: Cost (usually there is a cost to each test and/ or frequency).
+Ensuring that you do not DOS systems.

-5. Explain TTD, TTR and the importance of measuring it?
+*Q: Explain TTD, TTR and the importance of measuring it?*
+A:

+* TTD: Time to detect
+* TTR: Time to resolve
+* Measuring these provide Key Performance Indicators (KPI) if your incident response is improving

 ## Distributed Tracing

-1. What are the benefits of distributed tracing?
+*Q: What are the benefits of distributed tracing?*
+A: You can get rich signals into where things are unhealthy in your system

+*Q: What are some of the challenges with distributed tracing?*
+A: Sampling, bias.

 ## Human-Ops

-1. How to you detect alert fatigue?
+*Q: How to you detect alert fatigue?*
-2. How do you prevent alert fatigue?
+A: Report on how many alerts are firing for each team/ service

 ## Auto-remediation

-1. Describe the pros of an auto-remediation system
+*Q: Describe the pros of an auto-remediation system?*
+A:

+* Can be used to remediate live-sit incidents
+* Can be used to perform automatic investigation during live-site incident

-2. Describe the cons of an auto-remediation system
+*Q: Describe the cons of an auto-remediation system?*
+A:

+* Can easily hide issues that get swept under the rug

-3. What are the key features of an auto-remediation system.
+*Q: What are the key features of an auto-remediation system?*
+A:

+* Ability to deploy
+* Ability to auto-scale
+* Ability to perform remote-execution
+* Ability to query monitoring/ alerting sources

 ## Postmortems

-1. What is the purpose of postmortems?
+*Q: What is the purpose of postmortems?*
+A:

-2. How do you practice blameless postmortems?
+*Q: How do you practice blameless postmortems?*
+A:

-3. What methods would you use to ensure postmortems are being held?
+*Q: What methods would you use to ensure postmortems are being held?*
+A: